jonasbj99/odin-landing-page/README.md

 # odin-landing-page

 Lading page project from The Odin Project in the Flexbox section of the Foundations course.
 The project is focused on using Flexbox for page layout.
-Might be updated with CSS or JavaScript later on.
+Might be updated in the future, most likely by improving CSS or adding JavaScript.

 Demonstrated skills: